-- To establish an "active school" ethos and environment which will increase activity levels and promote health within and outside the curriculum - To develop competence to excel in a broad range of physical activities. - To be able to be physically active for sustained periods of time. - To engage in competitive sports and activities.
+- To establish an "active school" ethos and environment which will increase activity levels and promote health within and outside the curriculum. - To ensure that fundamental skills are taught and incorporated in lessons. - To develop competence to excel in a broad range of physical activities. - To be able to be physically active for sustained periods of time. - To engage in competitive sports and activities.